Financial Planning For Your Next Deployment

 If the Service Member is a National Guard or Reservist, ensure that they contact the Employer Support of the Guard and Reserve (ESGR) if needed.

-ESGR develops and promotes supportive work environments for service members in the Reserve Components through outreach, recognition, and educational opportunities that increase awareness of applicable laws and resolves employer conflicts between the service members and their employers.
+ESGR develops and promotes supportive work environments for service members in the Reserve Components through outreach, recognition, and educational opportunities that increase awareness of applicable laws and resolve employer conflicts between the service members and their employers.

-Ultimately It’s Your Choice, But Take Advantage of All That’s Available to You
+Ultimately, It’s Your Choice, But Take Advantage of All That’s Available to You

 RELATED: